Montebello/19th Avenue station

-Montebello/19th Avenue station, also known as Christown, is a station on the B Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
+Montebello/19th Avenue station, also known as Christown, is a station on the B Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona, United States.
 A large park and ride lot is located on the east side of 19th Avenue.
 The station is immediately south of Bethany Home Road.
 The station was the northern terminus of the Valley Metro Rail until the Northwest Extension I opened in 2016.